 After decades of rule, Elizabeth I lies dying.
 She has overcomes the Spanish, the Pope, power-hungry noblemen, even her beloved Essex.
 England is prospering under her; she is, they say, married to it.
 Who will succeed her?
 Who can?
 To read The Succession is to be plunged into the last days of this great age, to experience its humanity, color, pageantry, and drama; its grandeur, squalor, splendor, and folly.
 And to better imagine the procession that came before us (in any land) and the succession to follow.

-George Garrett spent nearly twenty years writing, assembling, researching, changing forms of the work that has triumphantly come to be Death of the Fox.
-He is the author of previous novels, poetry, and short stories.
+George Garrett (1929 – 2008) spent nearly 20 years writing, assembling, researching, and changing forms of the work that has triumphantly come to be Death of the Fox.
+He also published other novels, poetry, and short stories.
 His work in all these… More about George Garrett